nhtnhanbn/nhtnhanbn.github.io/_repository/msa23.md

 The most senior member of the Victorian Labor Left, and the Victorian Labor Party, announced their unexpected resignation today.
 Over the next few days, the Labor factions will jostle and negotiate for their replacement and other senior positions.

-### Update 29/9/2023 - nominations confirmed - 10 days until polls open
+### Update 29/9/2023 - nominations confirmed and Election Guide released - 10 days until polls open

 Nominations have been finalised.
 The **Who is running?** section above has been updated.
 3 Change, 7 Social Justice (including their Authorised Officer), 7 Together, and the independent Indigenous Officer candidate's nominations were ruled ineligible for a variety of reasons.
 Last year, Together had only 1 invalid nomination despite more nominations in total, so they are a bit less tight this year.

+The [Election Guide](https://www.yumpu.com/en/document/read/68458888/msa-election-guide-2023) has been released, containing statements from all candidates (who submitted one).

 ### Update 29/9/2023 - student politician enters adult election - 10 days until polls open